Opening Reception Saturday, November 23rd, 5-7pm

-Roberts Projects is pleased to present the second iteration of The Vertigo Project by artist Jean Curran, a work of editing and re-presentation that appropriates key scenes from Alfred Hitchcock’s Vertigo to reveal the cinematographic artistry of the film in a fresh and novel way.
+Roberts Projects is pleased to present the second iteration of The Vertigo Project by artist Jean Curran, a body of work of extraordinary color printing in dye transfer, and re-presentation that appropriates key scenes from Alfred Hitchcock’s master opus, Vertigo to reveal the cinematographic artistry of the film in a fresh and novel way.

-Produced with the full co-operation of the Hitchcock estate, Curran first edited select frames from a rare original Technicolor dye imbibition print of Vertigo, then printed them using the same dye transfer process by which the movie was made.
+Produced with the full co-operation of the Hitchcock estate, Curran first edited select frames from an original Technicolor dye imbibition print of Vertigo, then printed them using the dye transfer process by which the movie was originally produced and presented in.
 Editing twenty still images from the hundreds of thousands of frames that make up the film, Curran switches from moving pictures to still prints to create a work that transcends mediums in its own right.

 The film’s underlying themes of voyeurism, eroticism and dark emotions are delicately portrayed with great intelligence through Hitchcock’s rigorously composed shots while his use of revelatory color moves the story in masterfully layered compositions.